Trusted Since 1985

 One Local Scenario

-A homeowner in Huntington Beach attempts to shut off water for a minor repair but finds the main valve will not close fully.
-An evaluation shows the valve has worn internally.
-Replacing the main water shut off restores reliable control, allowing future maintenance to be handled safely and efficiently.
+A Huntington Beach homeowner attempts to shut off water for a minor repair but discovers the main valve will not close fully.

 DIY Mistakes

-Some homeowners force a stuck valve, which can damage the stem or cause leaks.
-Applying excessive pressure often worsens the problem instead of restoring function.
+• Forcing a stuck valve: Some homeowners force a stuck valve, which can damage the stem or cause leaks, worsening problems.

 Helpful Table